rouanw/rouanw.github.io/_posts/2014-01-22-why-should-i-hire-a-polyglot-programmer.md

 Your software is useless unless it is in production.
 No matter how innovative the features are that you've developed, no matter how confident you are that it does what it's meant to and no matter how well designed it is, if a user cannot use it, it is useless.

 A good developer will know how to deploy applications.
 They should understand how to configure the applications so that they work in the right way.
-Very importantly, they should know how to automated the configuration and deployment of your application.
+Very importantly, they should know how to automate the configuration and deployment of your application.
 Without automated deployments, you will always struggle to put your organisation's new ideas (and the hard work of your development team) in front of your users.
 Without automated deployments, your application's infrastructure will become mysterious and unpredictable.

 When you hire a developer who knows how to help you automate the deployment and configuration of your applications, you gain the potential to move quickly on new ideas and gain the confidence that your application can recover from disasters.